This is the introduction of our ‘An Adriatic Adventure: Off-Season Travel to Dubrovnik, Montenegro and a Bit of Bavaria’ trip report.

 – Reviews of economy class flights on Aegean Airlines, Olympic Air, Wizz Air and Air France

-– Exploring the wonderful city of Dubrovnik without any other tourist in sight
+– Exploring the wonderful city of Dubrovnik without any other tourists in sight

 – Staying in of Europe’s best boutique hotels in beautiful Kotor